An Iterative Multi-Knowledge Transfer Network for Aspect-Based Sentiment Analysis: Abstract

 \section{Abstract}

-Aspect-based sentiment analysis (ABSA) mainly involves three subtasks: aspect term extraction, opinion term extraction and aspect-level sentiment classification, which are typically handled separately or (partially) jointly.
-However, the semantic interrelationships among all the three subtasks are not well exploited in previous approaches, which restricts their performance.
-Additionally, the linguistic knowledge from document-level labeled sentiment corpora is usually used in a coarse way for the ABSA.
-To address these issues, we propose a novel \textbf{I}terative \textbf{K}nowledge \textbf{T}ransfer \textbf{N}etwork (IKTN) for the end-to-end ABSA.
-For one thing, to fully exploit the semantic correlations among the three aspect-level subtasks for mutual promotion, the IKTN transfers the task-specific knowledge from any two of the three subtasks to another one by leveraging a specially-designed routing algorithm, that is, any two of the three subtasks will help the third one.
-Besides, the IKTN discriminately transfers the document-level linguistic knowledge, i.e., domain-specific and sentiment-related knowledge, to the aspect-level subtasks to benefit the corresponding ones.
-Experimental results on three benchmark datasets demonstrate the effectiveness of our approach, which significantly outperforms existing state-of-the-art methods.
+Aspect-based sentiment analysis (ABSA) mainly involves three subtasks: aspect term extraction, opinion term extraction, and aspect-level sentiment classification, which are typically handled in a separate or joint manner.
+However, previous approaches do not well exploit the interactive relations among three subtasks and do not pertinently leverage the easily available document-level labeled domain/sentiment knowledge, which restricts their performances.
+To address these issues, we propose a novel \textbf{I}terative \textbf{M}ulti-\textbf{K}nowledge \textbf{T}ransfer \textbf{N}etwork (\textsc{IMKTN}) for end-to-end ABSA.
+For one thing, through the interactive correlations between the ABSA subtasks, our \textsc{IMKTN} transfers the task-specific knowledge from any two of the three subtasks to another one at the token level by utilizing a well-designed routing algorithm, that is, any two of the three subtasks will help the third one.
+For another, our \textsc{IMKTN} pertinently transfers the document-level knowledge, \emph{i.e.}, domain-specific and sentiment-related knowledge, to the aspect-level subtasks to further enhance the corresponding performance.
+Experimental results on three benchmark datasets demonstrate the effectiveness and superiority of our approach.